Creating a repeatable sales process is paramount if you want to have a pool that’s full of qualified leads at all times.

 On the other hand, if you create your playbooks once you know the exact steps needed to get qualified leads, they’ll be more effective when your sales rep team starts using them.

 The sales playbook creation process doesn’t have to be needlessly complicated.
-However, it has to contain your sales methodology, your primary goals, sales process, and the playbook audience.
+However, it has to contain your sales methodology, all your advanced sales techniques, your primary goals, the sales process, and the playbook audience.

 Next, let’s look at some sales channels you can use to start creating playbooks to bring qualified leads and customers into your sales pipeline.